Difference between while and do-while loop in C with syntax and flow

-i. while loop is
+i. while loop:

 while(condition)